acidb/mobiscroll-docs/docs/vue/select/api.md

 <div className="option-list">

 ## Options
+Explore the following API options that help you easily configure the Select.

 <Options />

 ## Events
+The Select ships with different event hooks for deep customization.
+Events are triggered through the lifecycle of the component where you can tie in custom functionality and code.

 <Events />

 ## Localization
+The Select is fully localized.
+This covers date and time format, button copy, rtl and more.

 <Localizations />

 ## Methods
+These methods are actions that can be performed on mobiscroll instance.

 <Methods />

 ## Slots
+The display of Select component can be customized with different slots functions.

 <Slots />